steveharoz/research_approach/README.md

 If a preregistered experiment is published, the preregistration will be linked from the manuscript.
 Any devations from a preregistration will be noted in the manuscript.

 To that end, all data collection and analyses will either report a preregistration or explicitly be described as "exploratory" or "descriptive".

-# Experiments run before I join the project
-Any non-preregistered experiment run prior to my joining a project will be considered part of a pilot study.
-It must be fine-tuned or simply replicated before being included in a manuscript.

 # Shared research artifacts